vasishthabirari72/Azad-Safar/README.md

 🎯 Purpose of This Project

 This project is being developed as:
-A learning project for frontend & React development
-A portfolio project for internships and placements
+A learning project for frontend & React development & backend A portfolio project for internships and placements
 A foundation for a future full-stack travel platform